douglampe/codetender/README.md

   "tokens": [
     {
       "pattern": "MyApplication",
-      "prompt": "Enter the name of you project (ex: MyProject):"
+      "prompt": "Enter the name of your project (ex: MyProject):"
     },
     {
       "pattern": "MyFunction",